DatavenueLiveObjects/LiveObjectsMqttDeviceSample/README.md

 2) Generate your Device API key : menu Configuration/API Keys (<a>https://liveobjects.orange-business.com/#/config/apikeys</a>) click on "Add", select 'MQTT device' profile rights.

-3) Paste the key in DataPublisher, API_KEY variable.
+3) Paste the key in MyDevice.java, API_KEY variable.
+Adapt other neighbour constants to your needs.

 4) Build as a standard Maven project into you IDE (eg Idea, Eclipse, ...).